Auditing Data Membership in Reinforcement Learning With Verifiable Rewards: Related Work

-\item \textbf{LoRA-Leak~\cite{ran2025lora}:} It enhances the MIA score by calibrating with the base model just as LiRA does.
-Compared to using the score derived only from the fine-tuned model, calibrating the score with the base model can make the membership signal more distinguishable.
+\item \textit{LoRA-Leak~\cite{ran2025lora}:} It enhances the MIA score by calibrating with the base model just as previous calibration techniques~\cite{watson2021importance,carlini2022membership} do.
+Compared to using the score derived only from the fine-tuned model, calibrating the score with the base model can make the membership signal more distinguishable. \end{itemize} Prior work typically targets fixed supervised objects.
+In prior reference-based MIAs~\cite{watson2021importance,carlini2022membership}, the reference model calibrates the likelihood of a fixed target string under the null hypothesis.
+In DIBA, no such target exists; the reference model provides the counterfactual baseline, and the signal emerges from behavioral divergence between the two policies.